maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Troubleshooting Methodology.md

 - When did it last work correctly?
 - Has anything changed recently (hardware, software, environment)?
 - Is the problem consistent or intermittent?
-- Is the issue isolated to one user, device, or system — or is it widespread?
+- Is the issue isolated to one user, device, or system, or is it widespread?

 #### Actions: